beakerandjake/advent-of-code-runner/README.md

 ```
 npx advent-of-code-runner init
 ```
-You will be asked a few questions, and then your project files will be generated and the dependencies will be installed.
+You will be asked a few questions, and then your project files will be generated and the required dependencies will be installed.

 ## Please note this is a WIP repo and is not ready to be used